kujiraOo/OrangeShooter/README.md

 # OrangeShooter
-Simple 2D shooter with some fun tweeks
+Simple 2D shooter with some fun tweaks

-Final project of Basics of Programing course